tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/Activities/06-Stu_Composing_Masterpieces/README.md

 P.S.
 Make sure to really consider Marilyn's offer!
 Real estate is such a good industry to get into.
 ```

-Start working on some sample visualizations to showcase to Marilyn as a portfolio.
+Start working on some sample visualizations as a portfolio to showcase to Marilyn.
 Use the [real estate loan](Resources/state_loan_data.csv) data you found online as the underlying data for visualization.
-Make sure to pay particular attention to aesthetic detail; this portfolio will need to be a masterpiece!
+Make sure to pay particular attention to aesthetic details; this portfolio will need to be a masterpiece!

 ## Instructions

 1. Open the [starter file](Unsolved/composing_masterpieces.ipynb), and calculate the total average loan amount by state.
 Plot the data, and name this plot `plot_state_avgs`.
 Make this plot a **bar** plot.

-2. Use the `hvplot` function to create separate plots visualizing sum of average loan amounts for 2015-2016 and 2010-2014.
+2. Use the `hvplot` function to create separate plots visualizing sum of average loan amounts for 2015–2016 and 2010–2014.
 Name these plots `plot_2015_2016` and `plot_2010_2014`.

 3. Compose plots `plot_2015_2016` and `plot_2010_2014` using the `+` operator.